BLACK BEAR PROTOCOLS – Quick tips from the National Park Service

 - Most injuries from black bears are minor and result from a bear attempting to get at people’s food.
 If the bear’s behavior indicates that it is after your food and you’re physically attacked, separate yourself from the food and slowly back away.

-If the bear shows no interest in your food and you are physically attacked, fight back aggressively with any available object—the may consider you as prey!
+If the bear shows no interest in your food and you are physically attacked, fight back aggressively with any available object—it may consider you as prey!

 Tags: asheville womens magazine, blue ridge parkway, outdoor safety, wnc womens magazine